soxueren/atsd/api/network/series.md

   ; MSP - one or multiple spaces
-  ; entity and at least one metric is required command = "series" MSP entity 1*(MSP metric) *(MSP tag) [MSP time] ; NAME consists of visible characters.
+  ; entity and at least one metric is required command = "series" MSP entity 1*(MSP metric) *(MSP tag) [MSP time] ; NAME consists of printable characters.
   ; double-quote must be escaped with backslash. entity = "e:" NAME metric = "m:" NAME "=" NUMBER
-  ; TEXTVALUE consists of visible characters and space.
+  ; TEXTVALUE consists of printable characters and space.
   ; double-quote must be escaped with backslash.
   ; tag values containing space must me quoted with double-quote. tag = "t:" NAME "=" TEXTVALUE